KetherineWang/startup/notes.md

 - Form Element
     - The main purpose of the form `element` is to submit the values of the inputs it contains.
     - Before JavaScript was introduced, the `form` container element was essential because it was the only way for the browser to send the input data to a web server as part of a request to process the input and generate a new web page displaying the result of the input.
-    - For example, in a single page application, the JavaScript will dynamically rebuild the HTML elements to reflect the results of the user interaction.
+    - For example, in a single-page application, the JavaScript will dynamically rebuild the HTML elements to reflect the results of the user interaction.
     - With this ability, the data may not even be sent to the server.
     - This greatly reduces the necessity of the `form` element, but it is often still used simply as a container.
 - Example: